vectorNull/microStubs/README.md

 ## Error Handling in a Microservice App <a name='error_handling'></a>
 Microservice architecture allows for the use of different tech stacks for engineering different services.
 We could have one service built using NodeJS and another using Ruby On Rails.
 In this project, I'm using Node-Express for my project and express-validator to handle my validation.
 But in the future, if I wanted to add an additional service using a different stack, my error responses would be different than those sent by express-validator.

 To remedy this issue and not place the burden on the front-end folks, we should attempt to use a consistent error response regardless of what tech stack is being used to build a paricular service.
+I will use a separate Error-handling middleware so that the structure of my error responses are consistent regardless of where the error is coming from.

+Because Typescript will not allow you to just add properties to the built-in Error object, we'll need to subclass it into two separate subclasses:

+- RequestValidationError
+- DatabaseConnectionError

+This allows us to add additional properties to our error message to further clarify the error response to our front-end.

 [Top of README](#table_of_contents)